lukevanin/VirtualTourist/README.md

 ### Photos

 Photos are loaded in the background when the pin is added to the map.
-When the app launches it resumes downloading any images which were not
+When the app launches any missing images are downloaded.

 ### Map